ozkanimre/Kitap-Listesi/README.md

-#book list app keep list of your rated read book and books you want to read
+#with this web app you can rate your books that you read also books you want to read near future ( hopefully :) )
 <br>
 #Only JavaScript used , no sql just localStorage